 Online: These programs are offered 100% online.
 Some programs may require an on-campus orientation or residency experience, but the courses will be facilitated in an online format.

-Minimum Credit Requirement 51 credits
+Minimum Credit Requirement | 51 credits |

-Minimum Residence Credit Requirement 32 credits
+Minimum Residence Credit Requirement | 32 credits |

-Minimum Graduate Coursework Requirement 26 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) Requirement Policy: https://policy.wisc.edu/library/UW-1244
+Minimum Graduate Coursework Requirement | 26 credits must be graduate-level coursework.
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244. |

-Overall Graduate GPA Requirement 3.00 GPA required.
-This program follows the Graduate School's policy: https://policy.wisc.edu/library/UW-1203.
+Overall Graduate GPA Requirement | 3.00 GPA required.
+Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203. |

-Other Grade Requirements Ph.D. candidates should maintain a 3.0 GPA in all core curriculum courses and may not have any more than two Incompletes on their record at any one time.
+Other Grade Requirements | PhD candidates should maintain a 3.0 GPA in all core curriculum courses and may not have any more than two Incompletes on their record at any one time. |

-Assessments and Examinations Doctoral students must pass both the oral preliminary and final thesis exams.
+Assessments and Examinations | Doctoral students must pass both the oral preliminary and final thesis exams.
+Doctoral students must pass two exams to advance to candidacy.

-Language Requirements No language requirements.
+Language Requirements | No language requirements. |

-Graduate School Breadth Requirements The doctoral minor or graduate/professional certificate is not required for students in the Plant Breeding and Plant Genetics degree.
+Graduate School Breadth Requirements | The doctoral minor or graduate/professional certificate is not required for students in the Plant Breeding and Plant Genetics degree.
 Students who wish to complete a cohesive body of work outside the major may wish to obtain a doctoral minor or graduate/professional certificate, and should declare them at the certification meeting.
-Requirements are determined by the minor or certificate department or program.
+Requirements are determined by the minor or certificate department or program. |

-Required COURSES
+Required Courses

 The specific program of study toward a doctoral degree is developed by the student and their major professor.
 Considerable flexibility in the selection of courses is permitted to meet the needs and interests of the candidate.
-Of the 51 credits required, students must complete a minimum of 17 credits of coursework (not research credit) and at least 11 credits must come from the Core Curriculum, including at least 2 credits in each of Sections A, B, and C. Students must also complete 3 credits of Plant Breeding seminar (HORT/AGRONOMY/GENETICS 957 Seminar-Plant Breeding).
+Of the required 51 credits, students must complete a minimum of 17 credits of coursework (not research credit) and at least 11 credits must come from the Core Curriculum, including at least 2 credits in each of Sections A, B, and C. Students must also complete 3 credits of Plant Breeding seminar (HORT/AGRONOMY/GENETICS 957 Seminar-Plant Breeding).

 Core Curriculum